maxloopinmok/weekly-report/26 - 2025 Monday October 27 to Sunday November 2.md

 - 5.30pm or 6pm eat dinner, wash up.
 - 6.30pm I read my compiled news.
 - 7.15pm I tried to confirm if FSM One's Auto Sweep is the highest yield, or redeem and withdraw the fastest to bank account.
-- 8.05pm I reviewed the latest ebooks on NLB, I briefly watched parts of today's news on CNA and Channel 5, and Talking Point, eat supper, change bedsheet.
+- 8.05pm I reviewed the latest ebooks on NLB and downloaded ebooks, I briefly watched parts of today's news on CNA and Channel 5, and Talking Point, eat supper, change bedsheet.
 - 11.40 sleep, and read ebooks.

-### Friday (October 31) ()
+### Friday (October 31) (FToothbrush)
+- 7am eat breakfast, I briefly read and compiled parts of today's news on ST, BT, The Edge, I read my compiled news.
+- about 9am sleep
+- 1pm eat lunch, wash up.
+- 1.30pm I read my compiled news.
-- call AMD advance medical directive phone number 63259136
+- 3.35pm call AMD advance medical directive phone number 63259136, but was told to wait another month for my acknowledgement letter, and if I did not receive it, I am to call in.
-- visit NTUC Income at Bras Basah to sort out claim issue
+- 3.50pm I eat dinner, wash up, I reviewed the latest ebooks on NLB and downloaded ebooks.
+- 6.45pm I eat my first supper, I read ebook:
+    - 2024 Using AI in Marketing
+- 8.30pm I briefly watched parts of today's news on CNA and Channel 5.
-- drink yakult, prune juice
+- 9.45pm drink yakult, prune juice, read ebook.
+- 11.15pm eat supper, bisacodyl, sleep, and maybe read ebook:
+    - 2024 Slow Productivity - The Lost Art of Accomplishment Without Burnout
+    - 2025 Lean Learning

 ### Saturday (November 1) (bowels)